TomWhitwell/TuringMixExpander/README.md

 ![[](http://youtu.be/Ccwjb2riCqE)](https://github.com/TomWhitwell/TuringMixExpander/raw/master/Collateral/vme_vid1.png)

 - A 4 in, 2 out  vactrol matrix mixer controlled by the Turing Machine
-- An alternative to the Voltages expander (connects to the Gates output)
+- Connects to the Gates output, can be daisychained with Voltages
 - Creates rhythmic patterns or shifting drones from any audio source
 - Great for feedback loops
 - DC coupled, so you can also rhythmically cut up DC sources; LFOs etc.
 - Inspired by Grant Richter's Cadavre Exquis voltage controlled mixer.
+- NB: Fully expanded Turing (Pulses, Voltages, Vactrol) draws up to 190mA of current, so you may need to upgrade (or short circuit) the polyfuses in your backpack.

 ###Resources